- Two bomb blasts killed at least 15 people and wounded 119 others in Hyderabad

 - PM Manmohan Singh said "the guilty will not go unpunished"

-New Delhi, India (CNN) -- Two bomb blasts killed at least 15 people and wounded 119 others on Thursday in the southern Indian city of Hyderabad, the city's police commissioner, Anurag Sharma, said a day after the attack.
+Two bomb blasts killed at least 15 people and wounded 119 others on Thursday in the southern Indian city of Hyderabad, the city's police commissioner, Anurag Sharma, said a day after the attack.

 Sharma didn't rule out the possibility of terror involvement in the city blasts.
 But he refused to identity any group as a suspect.